blocklet/blocklet-site/developer/docs/pages/reference/blocklet-actions/index.md

 ---
-title: Github Actions
+title: GitHub Actions
 description: For a modern application, we should spend more time on the development project rather than dealing with the packaging process of each release instead.
-This article will make it easier for you to use Github Actions to improve your productivity.
+This article will make it easier for you to use GitHub Actions to improve your productivity.
 layout: documentation
 ---

-If you are using Github Actions to manage the process of packaging, publishing, and deploying Blocklet applications, then you will more efficient Blocklet application deployment guide in this article.
+If you are using GitHub Actions to manage the process of packaging, publishing, and deploying Blocklet applications, then you will more efficient Blocklet application deployment guide in this article.

 ## What is action workflow?

 [action-workflow](https://github.com/blocklet/action-workflow) is a quick release process that we have learned from our extensive Blocklet application development practice.

 With action-workflow, we can quickly configure the flow in CI for each Blocklet application, saving development time and debugging time cost in CI.

 ## How to use action workflow?

-First your project needs to create a `.github` folder to enable the [Github Actions](https://docs.github.com/en/actions) feature
+First your project needs to create a `.github` folder to enable the [GitHub Actions](https://docs.github.com/en/actions) feature

 Then create a `workflows/main.yml` file in `.github` and configure some necessary initialization processes.
 Such as `git checkout`, `dependencies install`, etc.

 Once everything is in place, add the following to access the Blocklet action-workflow functionality.

 ```yaml
 - name: Deploy Blocklet Site
   uses: blocklet/action-workflow@v1